What is closing in sales?

 The techniques that work in simple transactions often fail in complex enterprise deals.
 Here's what changes in B2B.

 Multiple stakeholders mean you need to close everyone, not just one person.
 The economic buyer cares about ROI.
 The end user cares about usability.
 IT cares about security.
 Map the buying committee and address each person's concerns.
+And recognize that buying decisions increasingly fall to finance and procurement teams, not just the champions you've built relationships with, map the full approval chain, not just your champion.

 Longer sales cycles require trial closes throughout to maintain momentum.
 Don't wait until the end to test commitment.
 Ask smaller closing questions along the way to keep the deal moving forward.
+Soft closes used consistently across a long cycle give you early warning when interest is fading and help you surface objections before they become deal-killers.

 Higher contract values shift focus from urgency to business justification.
-Enterprise buyers don't respond to artificial scarcity.
-They respond to business cases that justify the investment and reduce perceived risk.
+Enterprise buyers don't respond to artificial scarcity; they respond to business cases that justify the investment and reduce perceived risk.

 Procurement involvement adds approval steps beyond your champion.
 Legal reviews, security assessments, and vendor onboarding processes all slow deals down.
 Build extra time into your close timeline for these steps.